AI-AishwaryaDekhane/AgentVerse/Morning_Forecast_Notifier_Agent/readme.md

 # My Weather Notifier Agent

 ## Overview
-My First Agent is an AI-driven assistant that fetches weather information and sends notifications about the current weather conditions.
+My Weather Notifier Agent is an AI-driven assistant that fetches weather information and sends notifications about the current weather conditions.
 It is built using `uagents` and integrates with the OpenWeatherMap API.

 ## Input Data Model
 The agent processes weather data using the following model: